-Stay across relevant events that help inspire active citizenship, promote social and cultural inclusion and help foster a sense of belonging.
+Stay across relevant events that help inspire and promote social and cultural inclusion and help foster a sense of belonging.

 Auspire – Australia Day Council WA is able to deliver an informative and interactive half day workshop to learn about Aboriginal culture.